SocketCluster/sc-broker/README.md

 run(code,[data,] callback)
 ```
 Run a special JavaScript function
-declaration (code) as a query *on the nData server*.
+declaration (code) as a query *on the scBroker server*.
 This function declaration
 accepts the DataMap as a parameter.
-This is the most important function in *nData*, all the other functions are
+This is the most important function in *scBroker*, all the other functions are
 basically utility functions to make things quicker.
 Using run() offers the
 most flexibility.
 The *callback* is in form:
 ```